jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 13-06-2025` Ensure that at no point does the number of red balls potted by both players exceed 15.

-+ `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.
++ `COMPLETED: 16-06-2025` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.
 Red balls for both players should add up to 15 for the number of balls potted.

++ `COMPLETED: 16-06-2025` BUG: Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.

-+ `TODO:` Missing the last colour after the last red should take the points remaining straight to 27 points and therefore into the final colour sequence.
++ `COMPLETED: 16-06-2025` Missing the last colour after the last red should take the points remaining straight to 27 points and therefore into the final colour sequence.

++ `TODO: ` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

 + `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
 In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.